bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

       Router(config)# ip domain-lookup

   **WAN interface** need to be ruled with **nat outside** in Cisco.
-* setting up LAN interface and allow outbound (traffic from LAN interface) traffic
+* and configuration for LAN interface and allow outbound (traffic from LAN interface) traffic

       Router(config)# int fa0/1
       Router(config-if)# ip add 192.168.1.1 255.255.255.0